 Can I use any VPN to bypass IP blacklisting?

-Not all VPNs are effective for bypassing blacklists.
-Some VPN IPs may already be blacklisted, and some services actively block VPN traffic.
-It’s important to choose a reputable VPN provider with a clean IP pool.
+Not all VPNs work for getting around blacklists.
+Some VPN IPs might already be blacklisted, and some services actively block VPN traffic.
+You'll want to pick a reputable VPN provider with clean IP addresses.

 How long does it take to get removed from an IP blacklist?